top of page

 TRADITIONAL INDIGENOUS MUSIC

 Music also plays an important role in Salasaca.
 On festivities, people get up to the sound of the pingullo and bass drum, while dancers show off their costumes.
 In addition, thousands of years ago instruments made of bone and feathers, animal skin and wood were played in Salasaca.
 Many of these have been lost, but a few are preserved in Salasaca's museum.
-The indigenous instruments are: dulzaina, bone flute, box, rondador, primitive xylophone and quena.
+The indigenous instruments are: dulzaina, bone flute, box, rondador, xylophone, and quena.

 LOCAL FESTIVALS/TRADITIONS